“And in despair I bowed my head; “There is no peace on earth,” I said;

 The Wrong shall fail, The Right prevail, With peace on earth, goodwill to men.”

 “Glory to God in the highest heaven, and on earth peace to those on whom his favor rests.”
 Luke 2:14

-“I Heard the Bells on Christmas Day” poem by Longfellow (and later converted into a Christmas carol) is a beautiful reminder of the hills and valleys we travel through in this world.
-Written during the Civil War, and after the death of his daughter, despair and grief were Longfellow’s focus in the beginning.
-He couldn’t see God and he became hopeless.
+“I Heard the Bells on Christmas Day” is a poem by Longfellow (It was later converted into a Christmas carol).
+It is a beautiful reminder of the hills and valleys we travel through in this world.
+Written during the Civil War and after the death of his daughter, despair and grief were Longfellow’s focus – at least in the beginning.
+He couldn’t see God through the chaos and sadness.
+He became hopeless.
 He found no peace and felt no goodwill to men.
-This poem was written in 1863 yet the words still speak strongly today.
+The poem was written in 1863 yet the words still speak strongly today.

 Church bells are one of my favorite sounds.
 One day when I was traveling, I stopped by this old painted church to take pictures.
-I pulled into the empty parking lot, and right when I got out of the car the church bells rang out the hymn, “Blessed Assurance”.
+I pulled into the empty parking lot and right when I got out of the car, the church bells rang out the hymn, “Blessed Assurance”.
 I froze.
-Tears streamed down my face as I stood in awe remembering that we do have a blessed assurance that was given to us that Christmas morning so long ago.
-That assurance brings peace, hope and goodwill to men.
+Tears streamed down my face as I stood in awe remembering the blessed assurance we were given on Christmas morning so long ago – an assurance bringing peace, hope and goodwill to men.

 “We are hard pressed on every side, but not crushed; perplexed, but not in despair;” 2 Corinthians 4:8

 Lord, as I listen to Christmas hymns this season, help me to stop and meditate on the beautiful messages of peace and goodwill to men that they offer.
-Let the words speak to my heart his Christmas season and all throughout the new year.
+Let the words resonate in my heart not only at Christmas, but all throughout the new year.